yigitpolat/docker101/README.md

 Read the tutorial ["Containerization: Starting with Docker and IBM Cloud"](https://developer.ibm.com/tutorials/building-docker-images-locally-and-in-cloud/) or follow this guide.

-This tutorial provides an introduction to Docker commands, Dockerfiles, and using Docker with the IBM Cloud Container Registry.
+This tutorial provides an introduction to Docker commands, Dockerfiles, and using Docker with z/OS Container Extention.

 ### **Steps**